leloteso/C-plusplus-programming-for-beginners/README.md

 Now we've got four statements within the main function, these are:

-* Line 4 is used to declare a variable with an integer data type.
+* Line 4 is used to declare a variable with an integer data type,
 * Line 5 to give instructions to the user,
 * Line 6 to read input from the user and
 * Line 7 to display the user input back to the screen.